uranderee/Scrum-Mastering/README.md

 - CONTRIBUTING & CODE_OF_CONDUCT files

 **With the motto to keep things simple, we have a base folder structure by each Scrum ceremony in each a file containing:**
-- **Antipatters** : Things to watch out for that may spoil the broth for your team
+- **Antipatterns** : Things to watch out for that may spoil the broth for your team
 - **Questions** : Powerful yet simple to help reflection, act as ignator, open posibilities, etc ultimately to serve the team.
 Good to have in your backpocket.
 - **Indicators** : How do we measure what works?
 Keeping Systems Thinking at hand so that signle metrics don't damage the goodness of the whole.
 Think of them as leading indicators of a healthy team/product/organisation